Bardolph-Automation-Inc/bardolph/docs/main.rst

 .. code-block:: bash

+    python -m venv .venv
+    source .venv/bin/activate
     pip install bardolph
-  export PATH=~/.local/bin:${PATH}

 After this intallation, the `lsc`, `lsrun`, and `lscap` commands should be available.
 In addition, if you're planning on using scripts in your Python code, the Bardolph modules should be importable.

-To be able to use these commands later on, I would recommend that you modify your `.bash_profile` (or equivalent, depending on your shell) to add `~/.local/bin` to your path.
-If you're running on a Raspberry Pi, the default `.profile` may already take care of this.
+To be able to use these commands later on, you will always need make sure the virtual environment is activated using the `activate` command.
+For more information, including virtual environments, please see :ref:`installation`.

 To get a copy of the sample scripts, you still need to download the source: